chokobole/felicia/README.md

 ## Prerequisites

 We use [bazel](https://www.bazel.build/) as a build tool.
 So please download it!
-To sync with window build, we fix the virstion to `0.20.0`.
+To sync with window build, we fix the virstion to `0.25.0`.
 On linux and mac, simply you can do like below!

 ```bash
 ./installers/install_bazel.sh
 ```

-Also we need python and some dependencies such as `numpy`.
+Also we need `python` and some dependencies such as `numpy`.
 Currently we tested on python3.
 Our suggestion is using `pipenv`.

 ```bash
 pipenv --three